 The Winning Strategy: Make the Bank Pay You

-• Keep your card usage under 30%.
+• Keep your usage under 30% of your credit limit

 Final Verdict

 Debit cards protect your discipline.
-Credit cards build your financial future—if managed correctly.
-The piece of plastic is neutral; the math is not.
+Credit cards build your financial future — if managed correctly.
+The piece of plastic is neutral.
+The math is not.

 Quick Action Checklist